|Programs > Summer Programs > Japan|

 Japanese Media and Global Culture

-Based at Temple University, Japan Campus in central Tokyo, Japanese Media and Global Culture introduces students to various aspects of Japanese society and culture through the vehicle of different media: television, magazines, music, anime, manga, and film.
+Based at Temple University, Japan Campus, the Japanese Media and Global Culture program introduces students to various aspects of Japanese society and culture through the vehicle of different media: television, magazines, music, anime, manga, and film.
 Each medium is taken as a starting point to discuss important dimensions of Japanese culture, its history, and Japan’s relationship to the rest of the world.
 Major themes addressed throughout the program include race, ethnicity and gender dynamics in Japan, the construction of Japanese national/cultural identity, Japan’s position in a global context (as it relates both to “the West” and to the rest of Asia), and its involvement in processes of transnational cultural exchange.
 The program considers these dynamics from multiple perspectives and angles—the impact of the “Korean wave” on Japanese media consumers, anime’s long history of cultural influence in France, Japanese hip hop’s parallels with its Turkish counterpart—aimed at destabilizing common dichotomies and stereotypes.
 Students are also encouraged to reflect more broadly on the concept of culture, what it means, how it evolves and how our cultural context influences who we are.

 Undergraduate students will register for a total of 6 credits, choosing one of the course options below: